-Each header is a list of at most 20 terms separated by blanks.
-The first term is the entry type (see table 6), followed by an identifier.
-This identifier should follow the standard rules for variables (small capital letters, numbers, underline; starting with letter), a name as e.g. rho, v_1 .
+Each header is a list of at most 20 terms separated by blanks or linefeeds.
+The first term is the entry type (e.g. real, see table 7), followed by an identifier.
+This identifier should follow the standard rules for variables (lowercase letters, numbers, underscore; starting with letter).
+It is a name as e.g. rho, v_1.
 The rest of the terms come in the form "keyword=value".
 See Tab.
-7.
+8 for some pre-defined keywords.